mapmeld/scraping-by-in-nodejs/README.md

 }
 ```

-Although some of the leaders have additional text, it's mostly good:
+Although some of the leaders' names have additional text, it's mostly good:

 ```
 President – Park Geun-hye[n 1]